Ethan-Hamilton/Ethans_Virtual-CV/README.md

 ## Compatibility
 The design and structure of my CV are tested for compatibility across various web browsers and devices.
 Ensuring a consistent and accessible experience for all users was a priority, making the CV viewable on desktops, tablets, and smartphones.

+## Specifications
+My CV includes the following:
+- **Academic Achievements:** Highlighting my educational background and accomplishments.
+- **Relevant Work Experience:** Detailing my professional experience and the roles I have undertaken.
+- **Skills:** Showcasing my technical and soft skills pertinent to my career.
+- **Certifications:** Listing certifications that validate my expertise and knowledge.

+I ensured that my CV adheres to industry standards and is tailored to reflect my individual strengths and career aspirations.

 ---

 You can view my CV [here](https://ethan-hamilton.github.io/Ethans_Virtual-CV/).
 It is also accessible through my portfolio website and serves as a button to navigate to the CV.
 Your feedback and suggestions are welcome!